JKGiitHub/ang19-tut1/!readme_notes.txt

 5. Control Flow in Components - @for
 6. binding: data property to html attribute
 7. binding: event handling (& doing actions)
-8. Component Communication with @Input (send data to child component using it's attribute)
+8. Component Communication with child with @Input (send data to child component using it's attribute)
+9. Component Communication with parent with @Output (send data to parent component using event subscription)